-When the system operates in low-power mode at the minimum energy/cycle and minimum duty cycle, it can no longer reduce the optocurrent level to the $I{reg(SNSFB)}$ target (\approx 85 μ A).
-If the output power decreases further and the optocurrent increases to above the level of $I{start(burst)}$ (\approx 106 μ A), the burst mode is triggered.
+When the system operates in low-power mode at the minimum energy per cycle and at minimum duty cycle, it can no longer reduce the optocurrent level to the I{reg(SNSFB)} target (" 85 μ A).
+If the output power decreases further and the optocurrent increases to above the level of I{start(burst)} (" 106 μA), the burst mode is triggered.
 When the output power drops to below this level again, a new burst cycle is started (see Figure 15 and Figure 16).